FatConan/headwillcollapse/pages/blog/dungeons-and-dragons.md

 **The Sheep of Sherringale** is a short adventure I put together inspired by [A Wild Sheep Chase](https://winghornpress.com/adventures/a-wild-sheep-chase/), but this time designed to be the introduction of my four person group to the world of D&amp;D; the first many of them had experienced of it.
-It involved the charcters of the party finding themselves wandering into a small, but bustling, market town within which they happen upon a very strange sheep.
+It involved the characters of the party finding themselves wandering into a small, but bustling, market town within which they happen upon a very strange sheep.
 It leads them on and adventure that sees them discover an unfortunate wizard, some lucky, but deeply unpleasant goblins, and an unexpectedly powerful wand.
 Re-reading it recently, I can see how much I'd overthought it, trying to predict everything that they might try and noting at least some means of dealing with it.
-It's a fool's errand really, I've learned they'll always unexpectedly find the gap in your planning and drive straight through it regardless of number of notes you've made in adavance.
+It's a fool's errand really, I've learned they'll always unexpectedly find the gap in your planning and drive straight through it regardless of the number of notes you've made in adavance.

 I shouldn't have worried; everybody had fun.